prushorth90/Real-Estate-Extension/README.md

      else:
      ```
      Make sure you have installed Node.
 Use this link:  https://nodejs.org/en/download
-     I am using Node version 18.11.0.
+     I am using Node version 18.11.0 on Mac.
-     Or Can even install node if you have Anaconda : conda install -c conda-forge nodejs
      ```
 2. Go to root of folder in command prompt via "cd" command.
 For example
     ```
-     cd desktop/real1
+     cd desktop/real1-main
      ```
 3. Check if have virtual environment installed.
-OR If you have Anaconda installed then create a virtual environment.
-And open terminal.

      ```
      $ virtualenv --version